tsinghua-fib-lab/UniST/README.md

 # UniST
-### The repo is the official implementation for  our KDD submission:
-### UniST: A Prompt-Empowered Universal Model for Urban Spatio-Temporal Prediction

-It includes code implementations for the following tasks:
+The repo is the official implementation for the paper: UniST: A Prompt-Empowered Universal Model for Urban Spatio-Temporal Prediction.
+It currently includes code implementations for the following tasks:

-- **Short-term Prediction**: We provide all scripts  for the reproduction of short-term prediction results in this repo.
+> **Short-term Prediction**: We provide all scripts  for the reproduction of short-term prediction results in this repo.
-- **Long-term Prediction**: We provide all scripts  for the reproduction of long-term prediction results in this repo.
+> **Long-term Prediction**: We provide all scripts  for the reproduction of long-term prediction results in this repo.
-- **Few-shot Prediction**: UniST can generalize well to scenarios with limited training data, making it to be data-efficient.
+> **Few-shot Prediction**: UniST can generalize well to scenarios with limited training data, making it to be data-efficient.
-- **Zero-shot Prediction**: UniST is demonstrated to generalize well on unseen spatio-temporal scenarios, making it a nice alternative as the fundamental backbone of the foundation spatio-temporal model.
+> **Zero-shot Prediction**: UniST is demonstrated to generalize well on unseen spatio-temporal scenarios, making it a nice alternative as the fundamental backbone of the foundation spatio-temporal model.

 ## Introduction
-🌟 By capturing the  underlying commonalities across multiple spatio-temporal scenarios, UniST breaks the  conventional practice that train separate models for different datasets, and has demonstrated superior performance and powerful generalization capability across diverse urban scenarios.
+🏆 By capturing the  underlying commonalities across multiple spatio-temporal scenarios, UniST breaks the  conventional practice that train separate models for different datasets, and has demonstrated superior performance and powerful generalization capability across diverse urban scenarios.
 ![UniST](./assets/figure1.jpg "")

 ## Overall Architecture
-The training of UniST consists of two stages: (i) large-scale spatio-temporal pre-training, and (ii) spatio-temporal knowledge-guided prompt tuning.
+🌟 The training of UniST consists of two stages: (i) large-scale spatio-temporal pre-training, and (ii) spatio-temporal knowledge-guided prompt tuning.
 ![OverallArchi](./assets/model.jpg "")

 The pseudo-code of UniST is as simple as the following:
 ![Alg](./assets/alg.jpg "")

 ## Data
 We use multiple datasets to demonstrate the UniST, which span various cities and domains.
-To access the datasets, please refer to [data readme](https://github.com/YuanYuan98/UniST/blob/main/dataset/README.md).
+To access the datasets, please refer to [data readme]().

 ## Installation